Otter vs Mida

 Mida's free tier is a strong entry point for small sites under 100K monthly visitors.
 Once you grow past that, pricing jumps to $199–$399/mo with ongoing MTU caps.

-Otter A/B charges a flat rate per project with no visitor limits.
+Otter charges a flat rate per project with no visitor limits.
 For sites with growing traffic, this means predictable billing that doesn't scale with your success.